-The parent and/or guardian may request to attend a long-term suspension and/or expulsion action by submitting a written request to the Executive Director within five (5) business days of receiving the written notice to suspend student long term and/or expel the student.
-The written request shall be addressed to the following:
+The parent/guardian may request to attend a long-term suspension or expulsion action by submitting a written request to the Executive Director within five (5) business days of receiving the written notice to suspend the student long term or expel the student.
+The written request must be addressed to the following:

-Shining Stars Montessori Academy Public Charter School Dr. Regina Rodriguez-Garcia Executive Director 1240 Randolph St NE Washington, DC 20017 www.shiningstarspcs.org 202/723-1467 rrodriguez@shiningstarspcs.org
+Shining Stars Montessori Academy Public Charter School Dr. Regina Rodriguez-Garcia Executive Director 1240 Randolph St NE Washington, DC 20017 www.shiningstarspcs.org